ervandew/eclim/src/doc/content/vim/java/ant/doc.rst

-When editing an ant build file eclim defines a command named **:AntDoc** which will attempt to lookup and open in your :ref:`configured browser <g:eclimbrowser>` the documentation for the element under the cursor or, if supplied, the element passed to it.
+When editing an ant build file eclim defines a command named **:AntDoc** which will attempt to lookup and open in your :ref:`configured browser <g:EclimBrowser>` the documentation for the element under the cursor or, if supplied, the element passed to it.

 This command will only lookup element names, not attribute names or values.